12 Signs of Love

 12 Signs of Love (Korean: 일년에 열두남자; Hanja: 一年에 열두男子; RR: Illyeone Yeoldunamja) is a 2012 South Korean television series starring Yoon Jin-seo and On Joo-wan.
 It aired on tvN from February 15 to April 5, 2012, on Wednesdays and Thursdays at 23:00 (KST) for 16 episodes.

 The romantic comedy series is based on the 2005 German novel Zwölf Männer hat das Jahr by Martina Paura.

+Synopsys

+Mira, who recently started working as a journalist for a magazine, pens a dating advice column based on her personal experiences.
+The column presents male characters with various relationship styles, while Miru's narratives align with women's psychology.
+She believes that astrology determines destiny.
+Even though she has little experience in love, she still reluctantly explores various romantic encounters to gather material for her column.